 On October 6, 2010, two adventurous computer programmers launched a photo-sharing app on the web for iOS devices.
 Kevin Systrom and Mike Krieger, both Stanford graduates, had been working on that app for a year.
 They had beta-tested their app with some friends and the user responses were satisfactory.
 Systrom and Krieger were confident about their app, but they did not expect what happened next.
 The app hit 25,000 users within 24-hours of its launch and became the number 1 photo-sharing app on the App Store.
 Within 3 months, a million users started using their app.
 Thus, began the journey of Instagram, a photo and video-sharing platform which was soon to become a cultural phenomenon around the globe.
 Today, Instagram has over 1 billion monthly active users and the company was valued at over $100 billion in 2019.
-Currently, it is the fastest growing social media platform on the web.
+Currently, it is the fastest-growing social media platform on the web.
+It is no surprise that it is used so much, with services like an Instagram liker being added to help gain appreciation online so that influencers can build upon their platform and help their page gain more followers.

 Instagram is loved by its users for its simplistic design and user-friendliness.
 It has now become an essential part of the daily lives of millions of its users.
 These users share photos on the app to let other people know about their lives, hobbies, passion, and profession; or just what they are having for lunch, or the dress they are going to wear to the party that night.
 It has completely integrated into the daily lives of many, especially the younger generation, which has opened a window of opportunities for businesses.